 A characteristic of our mental states and experiences which is a representation of something other than itself and gives a sense of something.
 This representational character of mind or consciousness – its being “of” or “about” something – is intentionality.

-Strategy aligning societal, environmental and business objectives, with the intention of creating increasing business value.
+Overall strategy aligning societal, environmental and business objectives, with the intention of increasing business value.

 Presentation of an organizations economic, social and environmental impact.

 Key Performance Indicator.
 A set of quantifiable measures that a company uses to gauge its performance over time.
 These metrics are used to determine a company’s progress in achieving its strategic and operational goals, and also to compare a company’s finances and performance against other businesses within its industry.